curtisrookard/curtisrookard.github.io/about.md

 ## About

-My work sits at the intersection of machine learning, cybersecurity, information technology, and education.
+My work sits at the intersection of machine learning, cybersecurity, and information technology.
 I am especially interested in methods that make cyber-defense systems more adaptive, robust, and useful in operational settings.

 My technical interests include: